elementor/elementor-developers-docs/src/deprecations/deprecated-argument.md

-# Deprecated Argument
+# Deprecated Arguments

 <Badge type="tip" vertical="top" text="Elementor Core" /> <Badge type="warning" vertical="top" text="Intermediate" />

-Elementor offers the `Deprecation::deprecated_argument()` method to handle the deprecation process for arguments inside Elementor code.
+Elementor offers the `Deprecation::deprecated_argument()` method to handle the deprecation process for arguments inside the Elementor code.

 ## Use Cases

-As code improves some arguments become redundant.
-The same functionality can be processed by retrieving the data internally without the need of external arguments.
+As our code improves, some arguments become redundant.
+The same functionality can be processed by retrieving the data internally, without the need of external arguments.

-When registerig controls you no longer need to pass the ID argument as the data comes from the class itself, from a seperate method.
+For example, when registering controls, you no longer need to pass the ID argument as the data comes from the class itself, not from a separate method.

 ## How To Deprecate Arguments

 Our class has a `register()` method.
-This method accepted an `$id`.
-But now the ID moved into the class and we need to stop supporting the `$id` argument in the registration process.
+This method used to accept an `$id`, but now the ID is part of the class and the `$id` argument will eventually not be supported in the registration process.

-The code:
+For example, take the following code:

 ```php
 class Items_Manager {